alex-dukhno/isomorphicdb/README.md

 ## Project structure

- * `compatibility/` - folder contains `SQL` scripts to run functional tests through the running system.
-It has name `compatibility` because it was intended to emphasize compatibility testing with `PostgreSQL`, but now it is more suite of `SQL` queries that database **should** support.
-                    Strict testing must be automated and probably test suite will be written in another programming language (#65)
- * `proof-of-concept/` - there are a couple of sub projects/modules to play with concepts before starting development of database.
-It could become a play ground of different PoC.
  * `src/kernel/` - core concept of the system.
 All modules (except `protocol`) depends on it.
                    It should provide conceptual abstraction for other modules.
 Good examples are `SystemResult` and `SystemError`.
 Other part of system uses them to